carlohamalainen/carlohamalainen.github.io/_posts/2012-11-12-debian-on-dell-latitude-e6530.md

 Hello,

-I&#8217;m interested wheter suspend/resume for a few days works ok or not with nvidia/wheezy and your Dell E6530.
-I have a E6510 with ubuntu/nouveau (previously nvidia closed driver) and suspend/resume doesn&#8217;t work properly..
+I'm interested wheter suspend/resume for a few days works ok or not with nvidia/wheezy and your Dell E6530.
+I have a E6510 with ubuntu/nouveau (previously nvidia closed driver) and suspend/resume doesn't work properly..

 Date: 2012-11-15 08:55:09 UTC

 Author: carlo

-JB: I did try 3.6.6 but the webcam wasn&#8217;t detected.
-I need it for daily meetings and haven&#8217;t had a chance to work out what&#8217;s wrong, so for the moment I&#8217;m using 3.2.33.
+JB: I did try 3.6.6 but the webcam wasn't detected.
+I need it for daily meetings and haven't had a chance to work out what's wrong, so for the moment I'm using 3.2.33.

 KarolSzk: I will try this out over the next week and report back.